Mexico: Criminalizing abortion is unconstitutional, court rules | DW | 07.09.2021

 It had previously ruled in favor of women who had been imprisoned or had their rights violated for abortions.
 And in July, it decreed that a state law limiting abortions to the first three months of pregnancy for rape victims was unconstitutional.
 Enforcing such a time limit breached the woman's human rights, according to the court.

-The ruling makes Mexico the fitth Latin American country to decriminalize abortion, after Argentina, Cuba, Guayana and Uruguay.
+The ruling makes Mexico the fifth Latin American country to decriminalize abortion, after Argentina, Cuba, Guyana and Uruguay.

 Attorney General Merrick Garland said those seeking and providing abortions in Texas would be protected under federal law, while the Biden administration seeks other ways to overturn the controversial "heartbeat law."